edgexfoundry/device-bacnet-c/README.md

 mstp}/device-bacnet-c.

 ## BBMD setup
-To run the BACnet/IP device service using a BBMD device, please set the environement variables BBMD\_ADDRESS and BBMD\_PORT to the values corresponding to the BBMD device.
+To run the BACnet/IP device service using a BBMD device, set BBMD\_ADDRESS and BBMD\_PORT to the values corresponding to the BBMD device under the [Driver] section of the TOML configuration.